Yukon First Nation Final and Self-Government Agreements

 • Provide financial benefits and economic opportunities for First Nations governments and local communities and businesses

-Umbrella Final Agreement (UFA):
+Umbrella Final Agreement:

 • defined the amount of land and financial compensation for each First Nation